Evaluating Semantic Variation in Text-to-Image Synthesis: A Causal Perspective: Construction Details

 \subsection{Data Collection}

-\textbf{Template Acquisition} We designate 171 compositional cases in Winoground~\cite{DBLP:conf/cvpr/ThrushJBSWKR22}, which are labeled as “no-tag” in subsequent research \cite{DBLP:conf/emnlp/DiwanBCHM22}, as $\text{SEED}_0$ and $\text{SEED}_1$.
-The template of $T_{pv}$, the permutation with semantic changes from, is extracted from each pair of seeds by human annotators.
+\textbf{Template Acquisition} We designate 171 compositional cases in Winoground~\citep{DBLP:conf/cvpr/ThrushJBSWKR22}, labeled as ``no-tag" in subsequent research ~\citep{DBLP:conf/emnlp/DiwanBCHM22}, and refer to them as $\text{SEED}_0$ and $\text{SEED}_1$.
+The template of $T_{pv}$, the permutation with semantic changes, is extracted from each pair of seeds by human annotators.
 Then, we define the rule of $T_{pi}$, which is the permutation without semantic changes, as the original template of $T_{pi}$.
-An examples is illustrated as follows.
+An example is illustrated as follows.

 \scalebox{0.98}{$

 \fbox{ \parbox{1\textwidth}{ { $T_a$: [Noun1] [Verb] [Noun2] and [Noun1] behind [Noun3] } \\ { $T_{pv}$: [Noun3] [Verb] [Noun2] and [Noun3] behind [Noun1] } \\ { $T_{pi}$: [Noun1] behind [Noun3] and [Noun1] [Verb] [Noun2] } \\ \\ { $T_a \rightarrow T_{pv}$: [Noun1] $\leftrightarrow$ [Noun3] } \\ { $T_a \rightarrow T_{pi}$: [Noun1] [Verb] [Noun2]$\leftrightarrow$[Noun1] behind [Noun3] } } } $}